FloraGabriagues/EO-pixel-to-ground/README.md

 - Multi-pixel swath simulation (coming son)
 - Geometric deformation as a function of attitude angles
 - Accessible ground zone polygon (roll/pitch agility envelope)
--

 ---

 ## Example outputs

 ### Single pixel projection — attitude sensitivity
 Ground projection of the central pixel (i=512, j=512) for 5 different attitudes: nadir, roll 10°, roll 20°, pitch 10°, pitch 20°.
 Orbit: 500 km SSO, sphere intersection model.
-Roll displaces the pixel cross-track (longitude), pitch displaces it along-track (latitude).
+Roll displaces the pixel cross-track, pitch displaces it along-track.
 At 500 km altitude, a 10° roll corresponds to ~88 km of ground displacement.
 The residual latitude offset on roll cases reflects Earth curvature effects on the spherical intersection model.

 <img width="652" height="789" alt="image" src="https://github.com/user-attachments/assets/edd7424b-1e45-4f05-9873-3f9f4ae7aef0" />

 ### Pixel footprint deformation — roll, pitch and combined attitude
 Ground projection of the 4 corners of the central pixel (i=512, j=512) for 4 attitude cases: nadir, roll 10°, pitch 10°, and combined roll+pitch 10°.
 Coordinates are expressed in metres relative to the pixel center.
 Orbit: 500 km SSO, sphere intersection model.
 Roll shears the pixel along the cross-track axis, pitch along the along-track axis.
 The combined case shows how both effects accumulate, producing a pixel that is both displaced and geometrically distorted.
-At 500 km altitude with f=1.5m and 3.6µm pitch, the ground sampling distance is ~1.2m — the deformation, while sub-metre, is measurable and mission-relevant for geolocation accuracy and cal/val budget.
+At 500 km altitude with f=1.5m and 3.6µm pitch, the ground sampling distance is ~1.2m.
+The deformation, while sub-metre, is measurable and mission-relevant for geolocation accuracy and cal/val budget.

 <img width="1589" height="536" alt="image" src="https://github.com/user-attachments/assets/668457f2-17b0-4343-9736-38d56694f1b0" />

 ### Accessible ground zone — agility envelope
 Ground projection of the accessible zone for a given roll and pitch agility.
 The boundary polygon is computed by sweeping roll ∈ [−roll_max, +roll_max] and pitch ∈ [−pitch_max, +pitch_max] and projecting the central pixel at each attitude.
 Orbit: 500 km SSO, sphere intersection model.
 The polygon boundary follows the natural curvature induced by the spherical Earth model.
-Roll+ displaces toward the right of the flight direction (+Y_LVLH), Pitch+ displaces forward along-track (+X_LVLH) — both are consistent with the satellite's actual flight direction regardless of ascending or descending pass.
+Roll+ displaces toward the right of the flight direction (+Y_LVLH), Pitch+ displaces forward along-track (+X_LVLH).
+Both are consistent with the satellite's actual flight direction regardless of ascending or descending pass.
 The nadir ground point is shown at center for reference.

 <img width="889" height="667" alt="image" src="https://github.com/user-attachments/assets/29c29c3f-aa0d-40e6-a1ea-dfc8aeb06613" />